SPORTS-MASSAGEONLINE COACHINGBOOKINGABOUT

 Whilst some styles are more accessible (and so less chance of injury) the truth is it depends on you - what you're looking for, how much you like it and most importantly how often will you practice it?
 Over time you may find you practice several styles and your current favourite now might not be your current favourite in a few year or so?

-Both of those things may be what you are looking for, for consistency perhaps - but it's not a way I teach yoga.
+There is nothing wrong those things and that may be what you are looking for, for consistency perhaps - but it's not a way I generally teach yoga.
+I also like to offer regressions (make the pose simpler) and progressions when appropriate.

-Below is a brief summary of the styles of yoga I teach.
+Below is a brief summary of the styles of yoga I can teach.

 Class Formats